Slow Cooker Recipe for Lamb Chops: How to Make Lamb Chops in the Slow Cooker

 How to cook lamb chops in a slow cooker or crock-pot

+Slow cooked lamb chops are absolutely delicious.
+Would you like to know how to make lamb chops in the slow cooker?
 When you ponder how to make lamb chops in the slow cooker or crock-pot, you might want to do it right away and enjoy the tasty meal.
-It is not difficult at all and buying raw lamb meat on special at the grocery store can be economical as well.
-With a variety of spice powders on hand in your pantry, you can cook delicious lamb chops very simply.
+It is not difficult at all to make slow cooked lamb chops and buying raw lamb meat on special at the grocery store can be economical as well.
+With a variety of spice powders on hand in your pantry, you can cook delicious slow cooked lamb chops very simply.

 It seems that lately all my recipes are for the slow cooker.
-I can't get enough of the appliance.
+I can't get enough of putting the slow cooker to good use!
 The meat is so much more tender than when it is prepared in other ways.
 This recipe for lamb chops in the slow cooker is simple.:

 - Rinse and marinate lamb chops in 1 teaspoon each of the following spices: